technomancy/bussard/readme.md

 ## Installation

 Releases for each platform are [on itch.io](https://technomancy.itch.io/bussard).
-Windows and Mac OS X releases are standalone, but Linux releases require having [LÖVE](https://love2d.org) 0.9.x or 0.10.x installed.
+Windows and Mac OS X releases are standalone, but `.love` file releases require having [LÖVE](https://love2d.org).
+Most things will work on 0.9.x, but syntax highlighting requires 0.10.0 or higher.

 When running from source, type `love .` from a checkout.